surifirstpin/biplus_documentation/docs/How to browse reports.md

 > Note : To restore the data based on Previous Filter Click on  **Restore default filters** Icon at top left beside filter section.

 **7.** To delete the existing Report filters click **Delete** it will permanently delete the filters from report.

 ## Edit Report

- You can edit the report  after opening the existing report, by selecting edit option from tool bar on top right or from the list icon of the report screen.
+ You can also edit the report, after opening the existing report, by selecting edit option from tool bar on top right or from the list icon of the report screen.

 > For instance,  in below example ( image 1) we are adding phone number of the employee to an existing report and apply filter at same time.